 Corsair, which owns the Elgato brand, has been expanding into the streaming space for several years now.
 They have been producing relatively high-end products marketed to meet the needs of the everyday live streamer.
 How does the Elgato Wave XLR compare with the incumbent, the Focusrite Scarlett Solo?

 Let’s take a closer look.

-- Use the Wave Link app to mix Wave XLR with multiple audio sources, plus create two independent mixes
+- Wave Link App: mix multiple audio sources and create two independent mixes.

 - Pro performance with the finest pre-amps - Achieve a brighter and a more open recording thanks to the best performing mic pre-amps the Scarlett range has ever seen.
 A switchable Air mode will add extra clarity to your vocals when recording with your Scarlett Solo.